 I will give to the one who thirsts from the spring of the water of life without cost.
 Revelation 21:6 (NASB)

 Now I want to talk about this statement for a few minutes.
 This is a promise!
 God says, I am going to give to the one who thirsts from the spring of the Water of Life.
 This is a fascinating statement.
 We find that the Water of Life appears four times in the book of Revelation, and we will see it in coming studies.
 When I think about the Water of Life, I think about the Fountain of Youth.
 The Fountain of Youth is a fictitious fountain.
 Supposedly people could drink from its water and live forever.
 I believe the Water of Life and the Tree of Life are very similar.
 The Tree of Life and the Water of Life can be found in only one place – in the new heavens and the new earth.
 And so you can eat and drink.
-Then He had great experience in heaven.
-The verse says, “I will give to the one who thirsts from the spring of the water of life without cost.
+Then we are told, “I will give to the one who thirsts from the spring of the Water of Life without cost.
 This means the water is free.
 This means the Water of Life is a gift.
 It is free!

 I like the fact that He says it to the one who thirsts.
 Do you know what that implies?
 If you are not thirsty, He is not going to give you the water.
 You have to be thirsty to get any.
 Can I ask, “Are you thirsty?”
 In Matthew 5:6 Jesus tells us, “Blessed.”
 The word blessed means happy.